-Through this infographic, we can understand just how far mobile devices have evolved, with radical improvements and declining cost in every generation.
+Through this infographic “History of Mobile Phones“, we can understand just how far mobile devices have evolved, with radical improvements and declining costs in every generation.

 - The Motorola Microtac was the world’s first flip phone.
-It was released in 1989,with a price tag of almost $250.
+It was released in 1989, with a price tag of almost $250.
+It was truly the world’s first pocket phone.

-- The IBM Simon was introduced in 1993.
-It was a revolutionary device which could send and receive faxes and e-mails, and it even had an address book.
+- The world’s first smartphone IBM Simon was introduced in 1993.
+It was a revolutionary touchscreen-equipped device that could send and receive faxes and e-mails, and it even had an address book.
+It originally sold for $899.

 - The Motorola StarTac was the smallest and lightest phone at the time of its release, weighing in at just 88 grams.